Tampa EB-5 Visa Attorney

 How a Tampa EB-5 Attorney Can Help You

-While a Tampa EB-5 visa lawyer from Trent Cotney, P.A. can’t offer you specific investment advice, we can advise you on the process of obtaining this important visa.
+While a Tampa EB-5 visa lawyer from Cotney Construction Law can’t offer you specific investment advice, we can advise you on the process of obtaining this important visa.
 The process can take an average of 12-16 months and involves a great deal of paperwork.
 A Tampa EB-5 visa attorney can help you stay organized, help you provide all the proper documentation in a timely manner, and manage the process from start to finish.

 If you would like to speak with an experienced Tampa EB-5 attorney, please contact us at 813.579.3278, or submit our contact request form.